 It is becoming increasingly clear that this overlap between archaic Homo and H.sapiens was happening in various parts of the world.
 When H.sapiens started migrating out of Africa they encountered the archaic Neanderthals.
 It has been known for sometime that the two clades overlapped in Western Eurasia for anywhere between 10-20 Ky.
 In this period they mated over a geographical widespread zone but very infrequently.
 Based on simulations (while very approximate in terms of assumptions) Currat et al propose that 197-430 matings between H.sapiens and Neanderthals would account for the roughly 1-3% of the genome that has introgressed into Non-Africans from Neanderthals.
 This suggests that in general what happened was rather expected: Neanderthals and H.sapiens kept to themselves even though they lived near each other with rare matings that might have been as infrequent as 1 in 50-100 years.
 But more extensive admixture might have happened further East with cousins of the Neanderthals.
 Strongest molecular support for this has been from New Guinea and Australia, where around 5% of the genome has introgressed from the Denisovans.
 Furthermore, as per the model of Reich’s group the original mating might have resulted in a population with up to 10% Denisovan introgression.
 Recent archeological discoveries in the East are presenting a rather dramatic picture of the coexistence of archaic and modern forms. we have the somewhat controversial dwarfed Homo floresiensis from Flores.
 However, we suspect that this form is unlikely to have ever mated with H.sapiens and was probably a considerably more primitive member of the Homo lineage.
 Second we have some remarkable finds from continental Asia that clearly suggest a long temporal overlap between H.sapiens and the archaic forms.
 In 2012 a skull was reported from the Tam Pa Ling cave northern- Laos, East Asia which was dated (given all the uncertainties) to 46-63 Kya.
 This skull was claimed to be the oldest skull with feature clearly suggestive of H.sapiens rather than an archaic form.
 In contrast to this, around the same time, very unusual skulls were described from the Longlin cave and Maludong both in Southern China.
 These skulls exhibit several rather archaic features, reminiscent in part of the Neanderthals, combined some features seen in modern H.sapiens.
 They were tentatively dated to around 11-14 Kya, suggesting that despite the apparently earlier entry of H.sapiens of modern aspect into this region archaic forms lingered on for a long time, probably even mating at a certain level with the former.
 Tentative support for this also come from a curious fragmentary skull reported by Coppens et al from Mongolia (the Salkhit specimen) with rather archaic features that is believed to be approximately 20 Kya.
 There have also been anecdotal reports of some unusual skulls on display in China which might have several archaisms.
 Over all, given the Neanderthal-like features of the Asian forms one wonders if these are after all the remains of the Denisovans who should have been in Asia prior to reaching the Pacific archipelagos.
 However, we find no evidence for Denisovan admixture in East Asians muddying the picture further.

 Thus, the neat image of the evolution of Homo which was commonplace in our youth has been completely broken up.
 No longer is there any support for the picture in which the archaic Homo gave way to AMHs in Africa, who subsequently made the transition to behavioral modernity a long time after the transition to anatomical modernity, and then this anatomically and behaviorally modern H.sapiens radiated out of Africa to conquer the world.
 Rather both in Africa and elsewhere the archaic lineages of Homo lived beside AMHs for a long time and the they might have mated with each other to different degrees – in any case enough to leave signatures in our genomes.
 The puzzling age of the Katanda harpoons from Semliki with which began this note is now turning out to be a more general phenomenon in the African MSA.
 Evidence from South Africa suggests that there might have been more than one early emergence of apparent behavioral modernity which disappeared thereafter around 60 Kya only to reappear in part around 42 Kya and then in a full-fledged form around 25 Kya.
 This suggests that emergence of behavioral modernity was not a single transition and in any case currently does not coincide in anyway with the timing of the genetic or morphological transitions.
 The best studied in this regard is the basal-most clade of humanity, the bushmen.
 The molecular evidence strongly suggests that the bushmen branched off from the rest of humanity somewhere between 60-150 Kya.
 However, in the Border Cave, South Africa, the archeological evidence suggests that the first signs of cultural artifacts that can be identified as belonging to bushmen appear only around 40 Kya and the full-fledged features of bushman culture can be found only around 25 Kya.
-So even if we take the latest molecular date for bushman divergence, we still have a window of anywhere between 20-35 Ky between the divergence of bushmen and the first appearance of cultural signs typical of them in the archeological record.
-Does this mean our archeological record is woefully incomplete or something else is going on here?
+So even if we take the latest molecular date for bushman divergence, we still have a window of anywhere between 20-35 Ky between the divergence of bushmen and the first appearance of cultural signs typical of them in the archaeological record.
+Does this mean our archaeological record is woefully incomplete or something else is going on here?
 In the least the early appearance of apparent behavioral modernity at different sites in sub-Saharan Africa followed by their loss suggests that the appearance behavioral modernity was not coincident with it overrunning “archaic behavior”.
-Further, the anatomical archaism associated with the Ishango site in DR of Congo, which marked the reemergence of behavioral modernism, suggests that it was not necessarily associated with strict anatomical modernism.
+Further, the anatomical archaism associated with the Ishango site in DR of Congo, which marked the reemergence of behavioral modernism, suggests that it was not necessarily associated with strict anatomical modernity.
 This suggests that there is a lot which is not clearly understood in terms of the relationship between the anatomical transition and the emergence of modern behavior.

 This brings home with even greater force a question that was earlier asked some uncertainty: Why is it that in every encounter between the archaics and Homo sapiens, the latter won making the former extinct, the mating exchange notwithstanding.
 If we were to extrapolate from recent history of Homo sapiens we find one persistent trend – this species is one of the most capable biological agents of extinction.
-Going backwards in time we see the numerous genocides the the white Christians on different aboriginal peoples – thus even members of Homo sapiens who had not moved out of the stone age were largely exterminated by those which had.
+Going backwards in time we see the numerous genocides by the white Christians on different aboriginal peoples – thus even members of Homo sapiens who had not moved out of the stone age were largely exterminated by those which had.
 Before that we see Homo sapiens as purveyors of mass extinction to faunas and floras in Asia, Australia and the New world corresponding with their entry into those regions.
 Hence, the simplest explanation from these observations is that the archaics were probably exterminated by the Homo sapiens as they expanded across Africa and the out of it.
 The only wrinkle on this basic theme is that the whole process took a while and included some admixture.
 This is not surprising when one looks into the events accompanying the extermination of recent stone age communities by their technological superior cousins.
 But this still does not answer the question as to why Homo sapiens won the ancient encounters with his cousins because it looks unlikely that the technological gap was as serious as that between the stone age peoples and their metal age destroyers.
 If not mere technology was it brain power acting in via alternative modes, immunity or social factors such as religion?
 Distinguishing between their roles still remains unaccomplished.